MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

 ---
-title: Access Defender for Cloud Apps with application context
+title: Access with application context
 description: Learn how to design a web app to get programmatic access to Defender for Cloud Apps without a user. ms.date: 01/10/2023 ms.topic: reference
 ---

-# Create an app to access Microsoft Defender for Cloud Apps without a user
+# Access Microsoft Defender for Cloud Apps with application context

 [!INCLUDE [Banner for top of topics](includes/banner.md)]